In this guide

 Practical Tips from Experienced Expats

 Bring apostilled documents: Birth certificates, marriage certificates, and diplomas should be apostilled in your home country before you move.
 Getting this done later is much more difficult.
+If your qualifications are from outside the EU, use our free diploma recognition tool to check if your qualifications are recognized in the Netherlands before you arrive.

 Set realistic expectations for housing: The housing market is tight.
 Be flexible on location and be ready to decide quickly when you find something suitable.

 Build your social network early: Join expat groups, attend meetups, and consider joining a sports club (vereniging).
 The Dutch social scene often revolves around clubs and organized activities.
+The making friends in the Netherlands guide covers what actually works.

 Get used to directness: Dutch communication is famously direct.
 It is not rudeness; it is cultural.
 You will come to appreciate the clarity.